jakemcc/test-refresh/README.md

 You can also specify an alternative configuration file at the command line `clojure -M:test-refresh -c config-file.edn`

+By default, `test-refresh` looks for tests under the `test` directory.
+You can use the `-d` flag to specify a different directory.

+`clojure -M:test-refresh --help` will display a helpful message with descriptions of supported command line flags.

 Here is an [example.test-refresh.edn](example.test-refresh.edn).

 ## Features